Muhammad-Talha-MT/Detectron2_Tutorials/README.md

-# Detectron2_Tutorials
+# Detectron2 Tutorials
-This is repository for basic tutorials to configure detectron2 i.e. an open source library of object detection by Facebook
+This is repository for basic tutorials to configure detectron2 i.e. an open source library of object detection by Facebook [Detectron2](https://github.com/facebookresearch/detectron2)

 ## Installation Guide